Payment of Capital Gains Tax

-Accordingly, if you know the amount of the taxable gain and the amount of CGT payable, you still have almost ten months after the tax year end to accumulate the funds to pay the tax.
+Provided you have not sold a property and that you know the amount of the taxable gain and the amount of CGT payable, you still have almost ten months after the tax year end to accumulate the funds to pay the tax.

 Hopefully, when you sold the asset you were advised of the likely tax charge and reserved funds from the sale proceeds to settle the liability; after undertaking the necessary research – or professional advice – to claim any available exemptions or reliefs?

-And there is still time to consider CGT planning
+Payment of Capital Gains Tax – there is still time to consider CGT planning

 It is beyond the scope of this article to list all the reliefs that can be claimed to reduce a CGT bill (please call for advice) but we can help you consider your options.